f-dangel/backpack/examples/2019_02_dangel_hbp/README.rst

 This file provides a straightforward explanation on how to reproduce the experiment from

-- F. Dangel, P. Hennig: `A Modular Approach to Block-diagonal Hessian Approximations for Second-order Optimization <https://arxiv.org/abs/1902.01813>`_ (2019)
+- Dangel, F. and Hennig, P.: `A Modular Approach to Block-diagonal Hessian Approximations for Second-order Optimization <https://arxiv.org/abs/1902.01813>`_ (2019)

 We provide an executable ``run_experiments.sh`` script.
 It runs the experiments by setting up a virtual environment, that is removed again after execution.